SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             mods {
                 botania {
                     blocks {}
-                    # Default max collisions used for all entities/blocks unless overidden.
+                    # Default max collisions used for all entities/blocks unless overridden.
                     defaults {}
                     # Set to false if you want mod to ignore entity collision rules.
                     enabled=true
                     entities {
+                        botaniacorporeaspark=-1
                         botaniaspark=-1
                     }
                 }